kristoff-it/zine/README.md

 Builds Zine in debug mode, which means faster rebuilds and enabling debug logging.

 ### `-Dlog=foo`
-Enables logging only for the specified scopes.
+Enables logging only for the specified scope.
 Can be passed multiple times to enable more than one scope.

 See at the top of each component what is the scope name in a declaration that looks like this: